-But if you want to earn points without having to worry about foreign transaction fees or any annual fees, the IHG® Rewards Club Traveler Credit Card may be best.
-You’ll still get a 4th reward night and the ability to earn 60,000 bonus points isn’t a bad deal.
+If you want to earn points without having to worry about foreign transaction fees or any annual fees, the IHG® Rewards Club Traveler Credit Card may be best.
+You’ll still get a 4th reward night and the ability to earn 60,000 bonus points after spending $2,000 in the first 3 months isn’t a bad deal.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.